-When you give money to an official charity, your gift can be a tax deductible donation
+When you give money to a charity, your gift can be a tax-deductible donation

 Every time you make a donation more than $2 to a registered charity, don’t forget that your charitable donation is probably tax deductible.

 If a charity is registered by the ATO as a “Deductible Gift Recipient organisation”, then donations you make to that charity may be tax deductible.

 You can find out if a charity is a deductible gift recipient organisation by searching the Australian Business Register (more on that below – it is easy to check).